JakubPanekVSKK/english-for-designers/05-storytelling/index.md

 - If that moment really comes and there will be some new magical tool that will be able to replace half of your skills, don't be overly emotional and be ready to let go of them
 - Our jobs are unfortunately really emotionaly bound to us, but not sticking to outdated inefficient tools can save you lots of time and money
 - And who knows, maybe some time after, the unique characteristics of such tools will be trendy and wanted again and you will be ready on the marks with your old new skills

+I always tend to be a little too pesimistic but to be honest, even I believe that the future will not be as dark as it may seem.
+So don‘t stress too much and be ready for new challenges and oppurtunities!

+Thank you!